Kew Specialist Certificate in Ornamental Horticulture

 - working on a rotational basis within the rose collections, seasonal bedding displays, the Rock Garden (including the Davies Alpine House), Aquatic Garden, Woodland Garden, Grass Garden and the Great Broadwalk Borders

-- attending the Kew Diploma lectures on Garden History
+- attending the Kew Diploma lectures on Turf Management and Garden History

-- completing a Pest and Disease project looking at a range of P&D affecting ornamental plants
+- completing a pest and disease project looking at a range of pests and diseases affecting ornamental plants

 - FEPA PA1 & PA6aw